 Distance: 19 km

 From Hawkdun Runs Road a 4WD track crosses open grassland for about 3 km to the Manuherikia River junction.
 From here a popular, well-formed track follows the east branch and climbs steadily to Little Omarama Saddle, providing access to Oteake's tops and descends to Broken Hut Road carpark.
+This road is open to vehicles from Labour Weekend until 30 April.

 Distance: 25 km

 From Hawkdun Runs Road a 4WD track crosses open grassland for about 3 km to the Manuherikia River junction.
 From here the track follows the west branch along a rough track to the Omarama Saddle (1260m) and descends to Broken Hut Road carpark on a well-formed track.
+This is not a through road for vehicles from 1 April to Labour Weekend - vehicles can drive to Boundary Creek Hut and Top Hut but not beyond during this period.

 Distance: 34 km